arpcorrea/arpcorrea.github.io/_posts/2020-05-16-RVE-Generator.md

 (II) the fibre has partially extrapolated the bottom boundary of the domain, (III) the fibre has partially extrapolated the right boundary of the domain, (IV) the fibre has partially extrapolated the left boundary of the domain or
 (V) emcompassed by the domain.

 In cases I-IV, it is said that the "dummy fibre" is periodic.
 What does it mean?
-It means that a "tween dummy fibre" is generated in a way that complements the "original dummy fibre".
+It means that a "twin dummy fibre" is generated in a way that complements the "original dummy fibre".
 In other words, the amount that the
-"tween 1 dummy fibre" extrapolates the domain a "tween 2 dummy fibre" needs to compensate.
+"twin 1 dummy fibre" extrapolates the domain a "twin 2 dummy fibre" needs to compensate.
 In math, it resumes to:

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;\frac{T_{i,j}^{(n+1)} - T_{i,j}^{(n)}}{\Delta t}  = D_x \frac{T_{i+1,j}^{(n)} - 2T_{i,j}^{(n)} +T_{i-1,j}^{(n)} }{(\Delta x)^2} +  D_y \frac{T_{i,j+1}^{(n)} - 2T_{i,j}^{(n)} +T_{i,j-1}^{(n)} }{(\Delta y)^2}" title="Finite difference approximation" />